15 Ways to Prepare Your Garden for the Fall Season Transition

 cottage garden path with hydrangeas and pumpkins

-When you put in the effort to prepare your garden for fall, you’re giving your plants the head start they need to make it through the colder winter months.
+When you work to prepare your garden for fall, you give your plants the head start they need to survive the colder winter months.
 You’re also setting next year’s garden up for success.

-I hope my ideas to prepare your garden for the fall season transition have helped you with a strategy to get your own garden ready for the fall season.
+I hope my ideas for preparing your garden for the fall season transition have helped you develop a strategy for getting your garden ready.

 Until next time,